jingelrpg/coc-vft/README.md

-* A medicine student from Gdynia, who is the only one of a group of young people that can be saved by Radek, who whitnesses the group getting mysteriously snatched away by an alien creature into the Baltic Sea during the night at Orłowo beach.
+* A medicine student from Gdynia, who is the only one of a group of young people that can be saved by Radek when he whitnesses the group getting mysteriously snatched away by an alien creature into the Baltic Sea during the night at Orłowo beach.
-* Convinces Radek to investigate the incident of her stolen friends together and find out what's going on in the Torpedownia sea platform after hearing voices of her friends from there at night when revisiting the beach.
+* Gosia lost her mother during a similar event when she was a child and alone with her mother at Orłowo beach at night, happy that the war was over, cherishing their survival and their hope for a better future.
+  She saw a cat and wanted to play with it.
+  When she ran after the cat a little away from the beach, the same fog suddenly appeared.
+  Her mother was as fascinated as her present friends by the strange event, and was eventually also dragged into the sea like them.
+  Nodoby wanted to believe Gosia's story about what she had seen.
+  The event was offically declared as a suicide by the police.
+  Gosia grew up alone then with her father, and as the years went by, the memories of her mother and this tragedy become nothing but a childhood dream.
+* Gosia is a brave young woman with straight goals her life.
-* Has already lots of practical experience as a physician assistant, is therefore able to treat many injuries, and has a good sense for approaching health threats.
+  She has already lots of practical experience as a physician assistant, is therefore able to treat many injuries, and has a good sense for recognizing probable threats to health.

-> _\[TODO\]_ ...
+* After the incident of her stolen friends, all memories about her mother come back and Gosia realizes that it was caused by the same mysterious force.
+  She decides to fight back.
+  After a few days she returns to Orłowo beach at night and suddenly hears their voices of her friends, seeming to come from Torpedownia.
+  She convinces Radek to investigate the incident together and reveal the mystery about what is going on in the abandoned military sea platform.

+> ***Angelika*** **'Jelka'** ***Bronsztajn***

+* The head of a smuggler organization in Gdańsk, which secretly imports Swedish medicines to Poland, where health-care is badly organized and has to struggle with constant shortages in medication supply from the Soviet Union.
+* Jelka has a very broad knowledge and speeks several languages, which she learned from her father, an Austro-Slovakian World War I deserter from Bratislava, who was one of the earliest members of the Esperanto movement and former owner of a pharmacy in the Free City of Gdańsk.
+* During World War II,
-* A retired pharmacy owner from Gdańsk, who used the chemical knowledge she gained from her father, the former owner of the pharmacy, to become an explosives specialist in Radek's resistance group during World War II, where she was the only survivor besides him after an attack on the group that Radek had not seen coming due to being drunk.
+  Jelka used the chemical knowledge she gained from her father to become an explosives specialist in Radek's resistance group.
+  Besides him, she was the only survivor of an attack on the group that Radek had not seen coming due to being drunk.
-* Loves Radek, but could never forgive him the loss of their resistance group members, so they haven't seen or talked to each other for a long time.
+* Jelka loves Radek, but could never forgive him the loss of their resistance group members.
+  Therefore they haven't seen or talked to each other for a long time.
-* Asked by Radek to join the investigation of Torpedownia, since he knows she is the only one who might believe him what happened to the young people at the beach.
+  But Radek asks her to join the investigation of Torpedownia, because he feels that she is the only one who might believe him what happened to the young people at the beach.
+  He also hopes that she will realize how much he truly regrets his failures of the past, and that he hopes to eventually find salvation by rescuing those stolen young people and facing the mysterious forces that have haunted him in his dreams for most of his life.

 ## NON-PLAYER CHARACTERS

-> **Fishermen**
+> **Redłowo fishermen**

 * _\[TODO\]_ ...

-> **Guard dogs for the fisher boats**
+> **Guard dogs of the fisher boats**

 * _\[TODO\]_ ...